GingerNinja23/ipop-documentation/Development-workflow.md

         $ git remote add upstream git@github.com:ipop-project/ipop-tincan.git

-    You can use `upstream` to refer to this repository.
+    Git will refer to this repository as `upstream`.

 4. Create a branch for the feature you will work on: